On taming Moffatt-Kimura vortices of doom in the viscous case: Introduction

 The goal of this note is to consider the problem from a slightly different angle and propose a two-layer mechanism for preventing a finite time blow-up in the viscous case.

 The underlying mechanism is the one of turbulent dissipation considered in the mathematical framework based on the suitably defined `scale of sparseness' of the vorticity super-level sets quantifying spatial intermittency.
-Shortly, if the scale of sparseness near a possible singular time falls below the scale of the radius of spatial analyticity measured in $L^\infty$ (a natural dissipation scale quantifying analytic smoothing present in the viscous case), the harmonic measure maximum principle will prevent a further growth of the vorticity magnitude contradicting a finite time blow-up \cite{Grujic2013, Bradshaw2019, Grujic2019, Grujic2020}.
+Shortly, if the scale of sparseness near a possible singular time falls below the scale of the radius of spatial analyticity measured in $L^\infty$ (a natural dissipation scale quantifying viscous smoothing), the harmonic measure maximum principle will prevent a further growth of the vorticity magnitude contradicting a finite time blow-up \cite{Grujic2013, Bradshaw2019, Grujic2019, Grujic2020}.

-In the first layer we observe that Moffatt-Kimura scenario is (at worst) critical within the aforementioned framework, i.e., the scale of sparseness encoded in the model (diameter of the vortex cores as they rush toward the `tipping point') and the scale of the radius of spatial analyticity coincide.
+In the first layer we observe that Moffatt-Kimura scenario is at worst critical within the aforementioned framework, i.e., the scale of sparseness encoded in the model (diameter of the vortex cores as they rush toward a potential singularity) and the scale of the radius of spatial analyticity (a rigorous lower bound derived from the Navier-Stokes equations) coincide.
 This is based on the assumption made in the original model where the vortex cores remain mostly compact and nearly circular even when transitioning to Phase II.
 Note that within the framework, this is the geometrically worst case scenario since flattening and stripping of the cores -- as observed in the DNS performed by Yao and Hussain -- could possibly drive the scale of sparseness into the dissipation range.

-Since any quantification of the possible gain of sparseness due to the formation of bridges and threads in the process of viscous reconnection is out of reach, we propose to explore a different route to (possibly) braking the criticality -- the one based on the study of local mean oscillations of the vorticity direction.
+Since any quantification of the possible gain of sparseness due to the formation of bridges and threads in the process of viscous reconnection is out of reach, we propose to explore a different route to (possibly) braking the criticality -- the one based on the study of \emph{local mean oscillations of the vorticity direction.}